Gabbyogunbiyi/Project_PowerPlatform/README.md

 ## Why Microsoft Power Platform is the Right Fit for Alison Manufacturing Company

-With Alison's company plans of moving their system and one of their considerations in Microsoft Power Platform.
+The company’s plan of moving their system and one of their considerations in Microsoft Power Platform.
 Based on my experience and expertise in leveraging the Power Platform, I strongly recommend it for the following reasons:

 There current system has significant inefficiencies in order processing and inventory management.
 They rely heavily on spreadsheets and emails to handle operations.
 These manual processes often result in: